-DANGER POTENTIAL HAZARD Charging the battery may produce explosive gasses WHAT CAN HAPPEN Battery gasses can explode causing serious injury.
-HOW TO AVOID THE HAZARD • Keep sparks, flames, or cigarettes away from battery.
-Ventilate when charging or using battery in an enclosed space.
-Make sure venting path of battery is always open once battery is filled with acid.
-Check the voltage of the battery with a digital voltmeter.
-Loca of the battery in the table below and charge the battery for th
+Charging the battery may produce explosive gasses

+Battery gasses can explode causing serious injury.

+- ♦ Keep sparks, flames, or cigarettes away from battery. - Ventilate when charging or using battery in an enclosed space. - Make sure venting path of battery is always open once battery is filled with acid. - 3.2.2 Check the voltage of the battery with a digital voltmeter.
-3.2.2 Check the voltage of the battery with a digital voltmeter.
 Locate the voltage reading of the battery in the table below and charge the battery for the recommended time interval to bring the charge up to a full charge of 12.6 volts or greater.